johnlewisXO/portfolio/README.md

 ## Purpose

-This projects ultimate purpose is to display my Web Development abilities to possible future employers.
+This project's ultimate purpose is to display my Web Development abilities to possible future employers.

-## Creation
+## Programming Languages Used

-Made with:

 ```
 HTML